boldport/boldport-club-community/_drafts/template.md

 You can include YouTube embeds like this:
 {% include youtube-embed.html id="youtube-id" %}

+You can include Video (mp4) embeds like this:
+{% include video-embed.html url="url to video" %}

 You can include a flickr album like this:
 {% include flickr-embed.html id="album-id" %}